 When it comes to receiving a DUI or DWI, the initial result is the same.
 You are going to jail.
 When that happens make sure you have the name of an expert bail bondsman to help you obtain a quick release.

-Amistad Bail Bonds is a team of professional bail bondsmen in Raleigh, North Carolina.
+Amistad Bail and Immigration Bonds is a team of professional bail bondsmen in Raleigh, North Carolina.
 We are available 24/7 at (800) 537-0645.
 We help your loved one by preparing all necessary paperwork to obtain your freedom pending trial.

 To help make the process easy, we offer a variety of payment plans and free consultations.
 Don’t hesitate, call us today to find an agent near you.